Prasanna-source/Ecommerce_Sales_Dashboard/README.md

 # Ecommerce_Sales_Dashboard
 Created interactive dashboard to track and analyze online sales data.
-Created interactive dashboard to track and analyze online sales data

 * Used complex parameters to drill down in worksheet and customization using filters and slicers